BrianLongGit/Middle-Tier/README.md

 # Middle-Tier
-This repo is a collection of my C# code from a current project.
+This repo is a collection of my C# code from current and past projects.